galaxygrotesque/ReversiPlusPlus/README.md

 ### 1.3  Custom fonts
 - **Good news:** ReversiPlusPlus uses some common web-safe and system font alternatives in addition to Ao3’s default fonts!

 - **Bad news:** Due to how Ao3 handles user skins and limits CSS, they can’t be automatically packaged with or built into the skin.
-(I went through a grieving process here.
-Trust me, I really wish they could.)

 This means if you want alternative fonts to appear, you’ll have to **install them on your device** — PC, phone, tablet, or whatever else.